DanielTakeshi/Paper_Notes/deep_learning/Generative_Adversarial_Nets.md

 Overall thought: Wow.
 Very creative.
 Very impactful.
 Theoretical results are appreciated though they obviously assume very impractical things.
 Paper is surprisingly straightforward to read compared to other NIPS papers.
+My main complaint is that this paper never describes the architectures of the networks (!!) in the experiments, but plenty of others have been able to play with GANs since then to mitigate this.